 The arboretum is managed and maintained by its director Dr. James Ferrari of the Wesleyan Biology Department, and supports student and faculty projects in Wesleyan's Biology, Chemistry, Education, Environmental Studies, and Studio Art programs.
 Recent ecology research projects include heavy metal concentrations in turtles, tree-boring preferences of yellow-bellied sapsuckers, foraging preferences and lipid content of berries consumed by migratory birds, and seasonal variations in vulture flight patterns.

-Wesleyan's Go Green page is an access point for information about environmentally-responsive "green" projects at Wesleyan and in the surrounding Macon community.
+Wesleyan's Environment and Sustainability page is an access point for information about environmentally-responsive "green" projects at Wesleyan and in the surrounding Macon community.
 Maintaining a healthy, diverse, and well-managed forest is integral to the President's Climate Commitment, a project directed at energy conservation, as well as reducing Wesleyan's environmental impact and "carbon footprint".
 In this ongoing project Wesleyan is cooperating with 100+ schools across the United States forming the American College & University Presidents' Climate Commitment (ACUPCC).
 Student groups such as the Environmental Concerns Committee and the Beta Beta Beta Biological Honor Society collaborate in periodic lake cleanup and trail restoration days.
 Dr. Ferrari and Dr. Venus Roberts recently completed a project to assess carbon sequestration by trees on the front campus and in the arboretum using the Urban Forest Effects Model (UFORE), under a grant from the Georgia Forestry Commission.
 Faculty and students, as well as members of the greater Macon community also biannually traverse the arboretum while conducting migratory bird counts hosted by the Ocmulgee Audubon Society and Georgia Ornithological Society.